-While nuclear generation technology is very safe, and that safe operation is demonstrated every day at Plant Farley, we also work with local, state and federal organizations to maintain a comprehensive emergency preparedness program.
+While nuclear generation technology is very safe, we work with state and federal organizations to maintain a comprehensive emergency preparedness program.
 This program includes a strong commitment to safety, emergency planning, communication with area residents and collaborative efforts with the local emergency responders.
+Our top priority is and always will be protecting the safety of the communities, residents and employees.View Public Safety Info